Management · December 15, 2021

 A great way to attract and retain talent is to offer benefits that employees truly need, rather than what you assume they might need.
 Use employee engagement strategies to positively impact retention rates, and talk with existing workers to learn what they like about working for you and what they might want to change.

-Other ways to boost morale that will appeal to existing and new hires includes:
+Other ways to boost morale that may appeal to existing and new hires include:

 If you can't afford to increase pay, consider offering profit sharing, expanded health insurance, performance bonuses, gym memberships, expanded paid time off or a hybrid working environment.